The energy concentration prepares you for a career developing energy sources that are cost effective, efficient and environmentally friendly.

 The energy concentration continues mechanical engineering’s quest to harness energy.
 Societies once relied on humans and animals for power, for farming, manufacturing, and transporting.
 Mechanical engineers invention of steam engine revolutionaized those sectors of the economy, replacing muscle energy with other forms of energy, resulting in an ever expanding need for energy sources.
 Engineers are finding new methods to meet global energy demands in ways that are environmentally safe and socially responsible.
 In addition to fossil fuels, modern societies now use the wind, sun, fuel cells, nuclear and other sources for energy to maintain and further enhance the quality of life.

 Your mechanical engineering courses bring these innovations to life as you explore foundational math, science, economic and physics principles.
 These fundamental tools can be applied to practical systems to determine the optimum energy system.
-You’reexposed to practical applications in labs, shops and classroom activities as early as your freshman year.
+You’reexposed to practical applications in labs, shops and classroom activities as early as your first year.
 You continue hands-on learning throughout your experience in preparation for your senior capstone.
 That project is a yearlong team effort in which you develop a product or solution for a local, regional or international company or compete in a design competition.

 By the time you graduate, your experiences may include: